 Some research shows that people who are at risk for a severe asthma attack have poor control of allergens or asthma triggers in the home and/or workplace.
 These people may also infrequently use their peak flow meter and inhaled corticosteroids.
 Inhaled steroids are potent anti-inflammatory drugs that are highly effective in reducing inflammation associated with asthma.

-To prevent severe asthma attack it is important to monitor your lung function using a peak flow meter regularly and take your asthma medication as recommended by your health care provider.
+To prevent a severe asthma attack, it is important to monitor your lung function using a peak flow meter regularly and take your asthma medication as recommended by your health care provider.

 How Is a Severe Asthma Attack Diagnosed?